OctopusDeploy/blog/blog/2022-07/rfc-migrate-scriptcs-dotnet-script/index.md

 #### Migration

-This migration to dotnet-script will use the local dotnet-script on path, otherwise this change introduces a dependency on net6.0, any Workers or deployment targets running C# scripts using dotnet-script will require the net6.0 SDK on path.
+This migration to dotnet-script will use the local dotnet-script on path, otherwise this change introduces a dependency on net6.0, any workers or deployment targets running C# scripts using dotnet-script will require the net6.0 SDK on path.

-The Octopus class has also been removed from C# scripting, this brings behaviour inline with PowerShell scripts.
-This changes behaviour like setting variables from `Octopus.SetVariable` to `SetVariable`.
+The Octopus class has also been removed from C# scripting, bringing behavior inline with PowerShell scripts.
+This changes behavior like setting variables from `Octopus.SetVariable` to `SetVariable`.
 Parameters have also been changed from `Octopus.Parameters` to `OctopusParameters`.
 For a full list of these methods see the [bootstrap code](https://github.com/OctopusDeploy/Calamari/blob/master/source/Calamari.Common/Features/Scripting/DotnetScript/Bootstrap.csx).
 The old bootstrapper is still available by setting the `Octopus.Action.Script.CSharp.UseOctopusClassBootstrapper` variable, however this is only intended for migration purposes and is due for deprecation in the near future.

 To run C# scripts against your SSH linux targets, you'd need to reconfigure your SSH targets to use the self-contained Calamari which runs via net6.0.
 This requires the net6.0 SDK on the machine executing dotnet-script.

 To do this, [select the Self-Contained Calamari target runtime on your SSH target](https://octopus.com/docs/infrastructure/deployment-targets/linux/ssh-target#self-contained-calamari).
 Targets using the Linux tentacle will continue to work as they always have.

-This PowerShell script can be used to find all steps using C# scripting.
+You can use this PowerShell script to find all steps using C# scripting.

 ```powershell
 $ErrorActionPreference = "Stop" # Ensures the script stops immediately on an error.